surya330/Terraform/README.md

 # Terraform Commands

+These are top 20 commands which everyone should know who are wokring with terraform.

 **terraform -help:** It'll list all the available execution commands.
 It shows primary workflow commands first and less commonly used commands second.

 **terraform version:** It'll give the version of current terraform you're using and let you know whether there is any latest version/update of terraform is avaiable or not.